roger-that-dev/yo-cordapp/README.md

 or

-     ./gradlew runYoRPCNodeB
+     ./gradlew runYoRPCNodeB (for NodeB)

-When running it should enumerate all previously received shows as well as show any new Yo's! received as and when they are sent to you.
+When running it should enumerate all previously received Yo's! as well as show any new Yo's! received when they are sent to you.

 ## Using the node shell

+The node shell is a great way to test your CorDapps without having to create a user interface.

 When the nodes are up and running, use the following command to send a Yo! to another node: